brettz9/eslint-plugin-query/README.md

 1. Could give `fixable` option (to remove all identified nodes)
 1. Could make CLI to perform one-off searches easier than using `eslint --plugin query --rule 'query/query: 2'`
+1. Add an option to match (additionally) by regex.
+1. Get an AST parser for jsdoc comment blocks, e.g., to search for `@todo` comments